Kathryn Kelly- Founder

 Petra Plajbes, a native of Slovenia (EU) and a former member of Yugoslavian Ski Team, arrived in Incline Village as a nineteen-year-old recruited to ski on Sierra Nevada College Championship Ski Team.
 A recent inductee into SNC Athletic Hall of Fame, she competed on the SNC Ski Team for four years, winning several individual titles as well as leading her team to win multiple USCSA National Championship titles.

 Petra is married to Kevin Holm, and they make their home in Incline Village.
-They are raising two high-school-aged daughters, both students at I·School.
+They are raising two high-school-aged daughters, one a student I·School and one a graduate of I·School.
 With her husband, she co-owns Holm Electric, an Incline Village-based electrical contracting company specializing in custom homes, and Holm Electric LV, a Las Vegas-based firm specializing in commercial electrical applications.

 Engaging her passion for the sport of Alpine Ski Racing, Petra holds a Level 200 USSA Ski Coach certification and is currently a coach for U16 athletes on Diamond Peak Ski Team.
 Her younger daughter, Julia, is a member of the Diamond Peak Ski Team; her older daughter, Sophia, has followed in her mother’s footsteps and is now coaching U12 athletes as a Level 100 USSA-certified Ski Coach.
 Sophia is also a successful, competitive equestrian dressage rider.